 Cato T. Laurencin, MD, PhD - Undergraduate Travel Fellowship

-Named in honor of a distinguished member of the Society For Biomaterials, Cato T. Laurencin, M.D., Ph.D., the Undergraduate Travel Fellowship will support underrepresented minorities in the field of biomaterials by providing an undergraduate student the resources to attend the annual meeting of the Society For Biomaterials, and to become a member of the Society.
+Named in honor of a distinguished member of the Society For Biomaterials, the Cato T. Laurencin, M.D., Ph.D., Travel Fellowship has an emphasis on supporting those traditionally underrepresented in the field of biomaterials by providing undergraduate students with the resources to attend the annual meeting of the Society For Biomaterials, and to become a member of the Society.
 The goal of this initiative is to stimulate/encourage recipients to pursue a career in biomaterials.

 Dr. Cato Laurencin is well known for his commitment to mentoring.
 He is the recipient of the American Association for the Advancement of Science Mentor Award, the Beckman Award for Mentoring, the Alvin F. Crawford Award for Mentoring, and received the Presidential Award for Excellence in Science, Engineering and Math Mentoring from President Barack Obama in ceremonies at the White House.

-This travel fellowship includes registration, airfare, hotel, transfers, and meals to the SFB Annual Meeting and Exposition held annually or the World Biomaterials Congress.
+This travel fellowship includes registration, airfare, hotel, transfers, and meals to the SFB Annual Meeting and Exposition held annually.
 Each awardee will also be given a complimentary membership in the Society For Biomaterials and assigned a graduate student mentor to guide them through the meeting and help them pursue their advanced degree and career goals.

-To apply for this travel fellowship for the 2025 Society For Biomaterials Annual Meeting & Exposition in Chicago, Illinois (April 9-12, 2025), please submit the application form to sseppanen@biomaterials.org.
-The deadline for applications is December 5, 2024.
+To apply for this travel fellowship for the 2026 Society For Biomaterials Annual Meeting & Exposition in Atlanta, Georgia (March 25 - 28, 2026), please submit the application form by December 3, 2025.

 The Society gratefully acknowledges the support of our sponsors for this initiative: